0xNineteen/blog.md/mev-v2/index.md

 requests on the N+1th request.
 Similar to a validator producing blocks of txs, the protocol is producing protocol-level blocks: txs that only interact with the protocol.

 Now consider if the protocol allows for users to bid on a certain ordering of the requests and the ordering which corresponds with the highest bid is executed.
-This is protocol extractable value (PEV).
+This is "protocol extractable value" (PEV).
+An even more interesting ideal is to consider if the protocol itself can place a bid and decide the ordering that works best for it.

 Another way to think of it is since validators are paid to execute transactions in a specific ordering and transactions are just chunks of code, searchers are paying for a specific execution of code, and